 By now you’ve probably heard that skinny jeans are dead and we should all be returning to wider legs and flares.
-While you couldn’t pay us enough to revisit the low rise bootcut trend of the late nineties and early aughts, we are kind of loving the wide leg pants that are hitting the racks this summer and for fall.
+While you couldn’t pay us enough to revisit the super low-rise bootcut trend of the late nineties and early aughts, we are kind of loving the wide leg pants that are hitting the racks this summer and for fall.
 Our legs need to breathe and it’s time for a change!

 Linen Wide Pants

 A summer classic for a reason, linen wide leg pants never really go out of style, just wax and wane in popularity.
-We like white or light colored linen pants for an especially summery look, but any color can be perfect for a hot day especially if you want more coverage than shorts or many skirts have to offer.
+We like white or light colored linen pants for an especially summery look.
+But any color can be perfect for a hot day especially if you want more coverage than shorts or many skirts have to offer.

 Patterned Wide Leg Pants